RabindraManandhar/IoT-Data-Pipeline/README.md

         - Increase the size of the partition

         Increasing the size of the partition is more straightforward.
 We'll need to create a custom partition table that increases the size of the factory partition.

         In ESP-IDF, partition table define how flash memory is allocated.
-It is configured by running the following commands:
+It is configured by enabling Partition Table in the menu configuration.
         ```bash
-        idf.py menuconfig
+        >> idf.py menuconfig
         ```
+        This opens a menu configuration window.
 In the menuconfig interface:
         - Navigate to `Partition Table` → `Partition Table`
         - Enable `Custom partition table CSV`
         - Save the configuration and exit

+        After enabling `Custom partition table CSV`, you need to create a `partitions.csv` with proper partition sizes in the esp32/ruuvitag_gateway/main directory.
+You can use the example partitions.csv file given in the project.

 2. MQTT Issues